mirucon/coldbox/readme.txt

 * Added: New customizer option to adjust the logo width
 * Added: New customizer option to select whether use narrower padding when scrolling
 * Added: New customizer option to change the header menu background color for mobile
+* Added: New customizer option to select whether use concatenated JS files
 * Fixed: Post's published date was not showing when the published and modified date isn't same
 * Fixed: Site logo was being shown too big
 * Fixed: Flicker of the search modal